veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 Marks a member as private.
 Only code in the same file can access global variables and functions marked `@private`.
 Constructors marked `@private` can only be instantiated by code in the same file and by their static and instance members.

-The public static properties of constructors marked `@private` may also be accessed anywhere, and the `instanceof` operator can always access `@private` members.
+The public static properties of constructors marked `@private` may also be accessed anywhere.

 ```javascript
 /**